Skip to content

 Predefined Value

-The Predefined Value rule refers checks for the correct usage of lookup operations within a system.
-A Predefined Value check operation involves searching for a value in a predefined set or dataset (like a table or array) based on a key or criterion.
+The Predefined Value rule checks for the correct use of lookup operations within a system.
+A Predefined Value check operation involves searching for a value in a predefined set or dataset, such as a table or array, based on a key or criterion.

 Rule configuration

-The Rule configuration for Predefined Value ensures data validation by comparing it against predefined static values stored in a reference table.
-The check can be case-sensitive, meaning it differentiates between uppercase and lowercase letters to maintain accuracy and consistency in data matching and validation processes.
+The rule configuration for Predefined Value ensures data validation by comparing data against predefined static values stored in a reference table.
+The check can be case-sensitive.
+This means it differentiates between uppercase and lowercase letters to maintain accuracy and consistency in data matching and validation processes.

-Static values static values refer to predefined, unchanging values used in the process of validating and matching data.
-These static values are often stored in a reference or lookup table and are used to ensure that the data meets certain consistency or correctness criteria.
+Static values Static values refer to predefined and unchanging values used in the process of validating and matching data.
+These static values are usually stored in a reference or lookup table.
+They help ensure that the data meets specific consistency or correctness criteria.

-Case-sensitive Case sensitivity refers to whether the comparison between the value being looked up and the static reference values is sensitive to the difference between uppercase and lowercase letters.
+Case-sensitive Case sensitivity refers to whether the comparison between the value being looked up and the static reference values considers the difference between uppercase and lowercase letters.

 Success criteria

-Success criteria for a Predefined Value check in data quality are typically defined by its ability to accurately match values from a static reference dataset to the source data, ensuring consistency and correctness.
-The key indicators of success include high match rate (i.e., the percentage of source data that can be successfully mapped to a reference value), minimal false positives (incorrect matches), low error rates (such as missing or unmatched data), and the efficient handling of exceptions.
+Success criteria for a Predefined Value check in data quality depend on how accurately values from a static reference dataset match the source data.
+This helps ensure consistency and correctness.
+The key indicators of success include a high match rate, which is the percentage of source data that successfully maps to a reference value, minimal false positives or incorrect matches, low error rates such as missing or unmatched data, and efficient handling of exceptions.

-• The success condition depends on how the Static Values is configured.
+• The success condition depends on how the Static Values field is configured.

-• The success condition is met if this count satisfies the given operator and value.
+• The success condition is met if this count satisfies the selected operator and the specified value.

-• For example, if the column contains an input such as Mango that exactly matches the static value Mango, it will pass.
-Otherwise, inputs like pineapple, or if case sensitivity is enabled mango, will also fail.
+• For example, if a column contains an input such as Mango that exactly matches the static value Mango, then it passes.
+Otherwise, inputs such as pineapple or mango, if case sensitivity is enabled, will fail.

 Configuration fields